plainprogrammer/cql_model/README.md

 #### Columns

-You define columns by supplying the attribute name, Ruby class for type conversion and an optional set of options.
+You define columns by supplying the attribute name and an optional set of options.

-    column :first_name, String
+    column :first_name
-    column :birth_date, Date
+    column :birth_date
-    column :birth_date, Date, column_name: :dob
+    column :birth_date, column_name: :dob

 The supported options for columns are as follows:

 * `column_name`: actual column name for storing the attribute.
+* `ready_only`: flags the attribute as read-only, blocking creation of a setter method.

 ## Contributing